0

 Alabama Chiropractic Continuing Education

-Alabama Continuing Education Requirements: 18 hours per fiscal year
+Alabama Continuing Education Requirements: 18 hours by 9/30 each year.

 Alabama Accepts 8 hours of Online Continuing Education Course (6 hours + 2 hours of Alabama Laws and Board Rules)